rongkangw/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Missing required parameters in command (e.g. member)
+Missing required parameters in command (e.g. member name)

     * 1a1.
 System informs user of missing fields